bpben/data_challenge/README.md

 ### Introduction

 This document outlines the construction of a model to predict probability of earning at least 50,000 in a year using 1994 and 1995 census data from 200,000 individuals.
 The census data includes information on demographics, employment and financial status.
-The model trained on these 200,000 individuals was then tested on a set of X individuals in order to measure the prediction accuracy
+The model trained on these 200,000 individuals was then tested on a set of 100k individuals in order to measure the prediction accuracy

 ### Methods